 The Council’s website does not include advertising nor has opportunities for placement.

 Websites whose content is specifically related to benefits policy, and not product or service placement, will be considered.
 Please note that we are a nonpartisan organization and post links accordingly.
-For inquiries regarding linking the Council’s website to yours or requests for link placement on the Council website, please contact Jason Hammersla, senior director, communications.
+For inquiries regarding linking the Council’s website to yours or requests for link placement on the Council website, please contact Jason Hammersla, vice president, communications.

 At this time, we do not.
 However, Council staff would be happy to direct you to a number of other benefits-related job listing web sites.